4 - 11.201

 Operational procedures and regulations regarding the registration of student organizations

 - Purpose.
-A student group wishing to register will complete a registration fomr and submit this information to the center for student involvement.
+A student group wishing to register will complete a registration form and submit this information to the Center for Student Involvement.

 - Review.
 While this review is in process, the requesting group may schedule space for a maximum of two organizational meetings or informational activities pending official registration status.

 - Notice.
 A center for student involvement staff member will determine if the information and registration materials fulfill requirements for registration and will make notification of the results within fifteen calendar days.

 - Renewal.
 Registration is subject to annual renewal through submission of the updated information during the first four weeks of the fall term.
 Additionally, the center of student involvement must be notified any time during an academic year when new officers are elected.